Manipulated invoice via hacked e-mail: Those who do not encrypt are left holding the bag

 Conclusion

 With this ruling, the Higher Regional Court of Schleswig-Holstein has significantly raised the standards for the protection of personal data in business email traffic.
 Companies are obliged to guarantee the highest level of security in order to prevent data protection breaches.
-The ruling underlines that not only the protection of personal data, but also protection against economic damage to customers plays a central role in the GDPR.
+The decision underlines the fact that not only the protection of personal data, but also protection against economic damage to customers plays a central role in data protection.
+GDPR plays.
 Companies should therefore critically scrutinize their data protection measures and, if necessary, upgrade them in order to avoid comparable liability cases.

 Source: Judgment of the Schleswig-Holstein Higher Regional Court 12 U 9/24 of 18.12.2024

-Do you want to avoid complications and make your company fit for data protection and compliance?
+You want to avoid complications and make your company fit for data protection and Compliance do?
 We'll tackle it together!
 Our experts will be happy to advise you.
 Give us a call or write to us:

 Phone: +1 (954) 852-1633